tareqaminul/oltra-ph-25/examples/basics/README.md

 # LAB-1: Explore - Review NGINX Plus Default Configuration
 ## UDF > Components > Nginx-plus-apigw > Access > Web Shell

 In this section, you explore and learn about various Nginx and Linux commands used to configure Nginx and see what is happening in the Linux system.
+Pls find the Web Shell at UDF > Components > Nginx-plus-apigw > Access > WEB SHELL

-### Exploration Commands ###
+### Exploration Commands' List ###

 	# Check running processes status
  	ps aux | grep nginx